NEID Data FAQ¶

 On June 14, 2022, the Contreras Fire, which had started Baboquivari mountain range the previous week, began crossing the valley south of Kitt Peak National Observatory.
 The NEID instrument team and WIYN staff began preparations to make the spectrometer, telescope, and other facilities safe.
 This involved stopping all LN2 fills and bringing the instrument to ambient temperature.
 All electrical systems, including the instrument computer and the laser frequency comb, were powered down, to place the system in a safe condition to wait out the fire and an extended subsequent power outage.
 On June 16, final evacutions of summit technical staff were completed.
 In the early morning hours of June 17, the fire crossed the southwest ridge, and approached the main summit.
 All electrical power to the main summit was terminated.
 Happily, the fire teams were able to successfully defend WIYN and the rest of the main summit, and no serious damage was suffered to WIYN or the NEID spectrometer.

 Line power was restored to WIYN on October 17, 2022, and NEID restart operations began on October 18.
 Over the following month the spectrometer was restored to nominal operating conditions and on-sky observations resumed under shared risk status in mid November.
 Thermally cycling the instrument resulted in a few micron shift in the position of the echellogram on the NEID CCD, which necessitated rebuilding many of the master files that are core pieces of the NEID DRP.
-These new files were ready for use in January 2023, and regular pipeline processing is scheduled to resume at the beginning of the 2023A semester.
+This event is now captured as a distinct NEID RV Eras reference frame break.

 Q: Should I fit for an offset between pre and post Contreras Fire data?¶